What is 3D Printing?

 3D printing is a form of manufacturing in which three-dimensional objects are created from a digital source.
 Also known as “additive manufacturing,” 3D printing “creates physical objects from a geometrical representation by successive addition of materials.”

-With the advent of new technologies such as Carbon Digital Light Synthesis™ (Carbon DLS™), an increasing number of industries are taking notice of 3D printing and the various providers of it.
-Today, a variety of objects are made from 3D printers, from sports equipment to medical supplies.
+With the advent of new technologies such as Carbon Digital Light Synthesis™ (Carbon DLS™), an increasing number of industries are using 3D printing because it can produce geometries that traditional manufacturing processes cannot.
+Products can get to market faster because of rapid prototyping and the lack of upfront tooling required.
+Today, a variety of objects are made from 3D printers, including sports equipment, medical devices, and dentures.

 3D Printing or Additive Manufacturing?